SnehalSanap0/Trace/README.md

 # Real-Time Object Detection with TensorFlow and OpenCV

 This repository contains Python scripts for implementing object detection using TensorFlow and OpenCV.
-The project uses a pre-trained SSD Mobilenet V2 model from TensorFlow Hub for detecting objects in real-time from either video files or webcam streams.
+The project uses a pre-trained SSD Mobilenet V2 model from TensorFlow Hub for detecting objects in real-time from either image or video files or webcam streams.

 ## Features

 - **Pre-trained Model:** Utilizes TensorFlow Hub's SSD Mobilenet V2 for efficient object detection.
-- **Real-Time Processing:** Supports both video files (`real.py`) and live webcam streams (`real2.py`).
+- **Real-Time Processing:** Supports image(`real3.py`) as well as video files (`real.py`) and live webcam streams (`real2.py`).
 - **Visualization:** Draws bounding boxes with class names and confidence scores on detected objects.

 ## Requirements